AccessPak for HIV PEP Expanded with Viracept Side Effects

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.

-Not all side effects for AccessPak for HIV PEP Expanded with Viracept may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of AccessPak for HIV PEP Expanded with Viracept may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about AccessPak for HIV PEP Expanded with Viracept (emtricitabine / nelfinavir / tenofovir)